Taxes in Portugal: Everything Expats Need to Know

 person calculating taxes in Portugal

-The tax system also has some targeted benefits that keep Portugal competitive: no wealth, gift, or inheritance tax for most expats and it has double-tax treaties with more than 80 countries.
+Portugal’s tax system is overseen by the Autoridade Tributária e Aduaneira (AT) through its Portal das Finanças, and balances progressive taxation with incentives and targeted benefits that keep Portugal competitive: no wealth, gift, or inheritance tax for most expats, and it has double-tax treaties with more than 80 countries.

 Who has to pay taxes in Portugal?

-Your tax liability as an expat depends on your residency status, which is defined by how much time you spend living and working in Portugal each year.
-If you are in Portugal for 183 or more days in a single calendar year, you will typically be considered a Portuguese tax resident.
+However, your tax liability as an expat depends on your residency status, which is defined by how much time you spend living in Portugal each year.
+If you are in Portugal for 183+ days a year, you will be considered a Portuguese tax resident.

-However, the following may also make you a tax resident:
+However, the following will also make you a tax resident:

-• You have a permanent residence in Portugal on 31 December of that tax year
+• You have a habitual residence in Portugal on 31 December of that tax year.
+Simply owning property doesn’t necessarily make you a tax resident.

 • You are crew on a ship, yacht, or aircraft owned by a Portuguese entity